 What is the gift tax?

 Have you heard of the gift tax before?
 If not, have you heard of Form 709?
 The federal gift tax was enacted in 1924 before receiving a facelift and being reintroduced in the early 1930s.
 While the gift tax has amassed billions in revenue for the IRS, it was introduced not as a means of income for the government but as a protective measure.
 It was to help minimize estate and income tax avoidance.
-The good news is you can use the Gift Tax Exclusion in 2023 when you receive a gift.
+The good news is you can use the Gift Tax Exclusion in 2023 when you receive a gift from a US citizen or foreign person.

 The current lifetime exemption is $12.06 million.
 This is the amount you can give away over your lifetime without paying the federal gift tax.
 We want to note that Form 709 is unique compared to other forms.
 With the gift tax, only the donor is subject to taxation, not the person receiving the gift.